vipul-maheshwari/vipul-maheshwari.github.io/_posts/2024-04-10-use-lance-image-dataset-to-train-a-image-classification-model.markdown

 val = data_frames['val']
 ```

-and The `data_frames` dictionary contains the Pandas DataFrames for the training, testing, and validation sets, where each DataFrame has the following structure:
+here the `data_frames` dictionary contains the Pandas DataFrames for the training, testing, and validation sets, where each DataFrame has the following structure:

 ```markdown
    image                                              filename                    label    split